Becoming a WBBA Member

 The Wisconsin Bed and Breakfast Association (WBBA) was created in 1987 by innkeepers dedicated to maintaining high standards of hospitality.
 Wisconsin's finest Bed & Breakfasts and Inns have chosen to join WBBA: our present membership of over 150 B&B / Inns represents all areas of the state.

 Why should you join WBBA?
 Our mission statement says it all:

-So, we're here to enhance the success of your business ... and together we'll accomplish that through the services and programs available from WBBA for each member.
+So, we're here to maximize the success of your business ... and together we'll accomplish that through the services and programs from WBBA available for each member:

 Your Inn Here: www.wbba.org / www.WisconsinBandB.com

 Your text and photos are always current because you have the ability to update them at any time!
 You may also add Special Packages to your inn's listing, events on your region's calendar, and your inn's specific information on the Trail / Maps (Wineries, Breweries, Artisan Cheese, Golf, Birding, Biking, etc).

 • WBBA adds your inn to www.travelwisconsin.com, the WI Dept of Tourism site, with a "trip planner."

 • WBBA's blog promotes member B&Bs and adds new content to the website which results in SEO.

 Your Inn Here: The Wisconsin Bed & Breakfast Directory

 In an increasingly electronic age, traveler demand for a printed B&B directory remains high.
-50,000 full color 2013 directories were printed & distributed by request through the Wisconsin Department of Tourism, visitors' bureaus, chambers, tourism attractions, and innkeepers.
-The WBBA Directory provides readers with B&B contact information and directs readers to WBBA’s website for more complete & current B&B information and to WBBA's mobile website thru the QR codes.
+52,500 full color 2014 directories were printed & distributed by request through the Wisconsin Department of Tourism, visitors' bureaus, chambers, tourism attractions, and innkeepers.
+The WBBA Directory provides readers with B&B contact information and directs readers to WBBA’s website for more complete & current B&B information.

 Your Inn Here: Monthly E-Newsletter